3mdeb/news-and-ideas/README.md

 properly formatted and has all required information in the header.
 If document is ready, follows steps below:

-TBD: below steps should be add to travis CI
+TBD: below steps should be added to travis CI

-1. Clone repository: `git clone git@github.com:3mdeb/news-and-ideas.git`
-1. Enter repository: `cd news-and-ideas.git`
-1. Copy/move new markdown file: `cp _posts/<new_post.md> sites/blog/content/post`
+1. Add new markdown file to `blog/content/post`.
-1. Remove `public` directory: `rm -rf sites/blog/public`
+1. Remove `public` directory: `rm -rf blog/public`
-1. Generate blog: `docker run --rm -it -v $PWD/sites/blog:/src -u hugo jguyomard/hugo-builder hugo`
+1. Generate blog: `docker run --rm -it -v $PWD/blog:/src -u hugo jguyomard/hugo-builder hugo`
-1. Generated files can be found in `sites/blog/public`
+1. Generated files can be found in `blog/public`

 There is possibility to check whether new post is well formatted:
-1. Run local server: `docker run --rm -it -v $PWD/sites/blog:/src -p 1313:1313 -u hugo jguyomard/hugo-builder hugo server -w --bind=0.0.0.0`
+1. Run local server: `docker run --rm -it -v $PWD/blog:/src -p 1313:1313 -u hugo jguyomard/hugo-builder hugo server -w --bind=0.0.0.0`
 1. Go to [http://localhost:1313/](http://localhost:1313/) to view the changes.

 ### SEO best known methods